rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 these ideas in more detail.
 In this chapter, you’ll just practice the fundamentals.

-We’ll implement a classic beginner programming problem: a guessing game.
+We’ll implement a classic beginner progdoc.rust-lang.org/book/ Topics rust book mdbook rust-programming-language
+Resources
+ Readme
+License
+ Apache-2.0, MIT licenses found
+Security policy
+ Security policy
+ Activity
+ Custom properties
+Stars
+ 15.6k stars
+Watchers
+ 226 watching
+Forks
+ 3.5k forks
+Report repository
+Releases 3
+Add async chapter
+Latest
+on Nov 7, 2024
++ 2 releases
+Packages
+No packages published
+Contributors
+647
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
+￼
++ 633 contributors
+Deployments
+337
+ github-pages 3 months ago
++ 336 deployments
+Languages
+Rust
+89.7%

+XSLT
+4.4%

+Shell
+2.6%

+HTML
+2.1%

+Other
+1.2%ramming problem: a guessing game.
 Here’s how it works: the program will generate a random integer between 1 and 100.
 It will then prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is